andrewsadowski/Subtitle-To-TSV/README.md

 ### Running Application

 Open the application, click 'Save To' to choose where to save the .tsv file on your computer.
 Then select the srt you want by clicking 'Choose File' or drag the .srt into the window.
 Then hit 'Execute' and the file will be created.

+Alternatively you can simply drag & drop the srt into the window, and press Execute.
+The .tsv file will be saved to the same directory the provided .srt resides.